BlackAgate/DimaYCollector/README.md

 # hipcollector

-_Known problems:
-Vellum i/o, RBD i/o and similar nodes can cause errors.
-Will be fixed soon.
-Filecache and delete them before collecting as a workaround_
+**upd 05.10.2025:**
+_added:_
+Console verbose added (currently processing item)

+_fixed:_
-_Files from the scene root (where $HIP is placed) cause an error, don't place them in a root as a workaround — fixing soon_
+1. The collector now correctly collects files from the scene root (where the $HIP lays).
+In the previous version it caused an error, fixed now.
+2. Fixed a small error case with Filecache nodes in an explicit mode.

 **upd 03.12.2024:**
 _fixed two things:_